Tseng-math/rough-polynomial-fluctuation-theory/README.md

 Machine-readable citation metadata is provided in [`CITATION.cff`](./CITATION.cff).

-After the citation file is added, GitHub's **Cite this repository** menu can be used to export citation information.
+GitHub's **Cite this repository** menu can be used to export citation information.
 If a persistent identifier such as a DOI is assigned later, the metadata will be updated accordingly.

 ## AI-use disclosure